-- We do not allow repricing or exchange of any equity awards without shareholder approval. - We do not have individual employment agreements with our CEO or any other executive officer. - (X) We do not provide excessive perquisites. - We do not provide gross-up payments to cover personal income taxes or excise taxes that pertain to executive or severance benefits. - (X) We do not allow hedging or pledging of Toro securities by our executive officers.
+- No repricing or exchange of any equity awards without shareholder approval. - No individual employment agreements with our CEO or any other executive officer. - No excessive perquisites. - No gross-up payments to cover personal income taxes or excise taxes that pertain to executive or severance benefits. - No hedging or pledging of TTC securities by our executive officers.

 Pay Levels/Mix.
 A significant portion of our executive officers' target total direct compensation is comprised of short- and long-term variable performance-based, or at risk, compensation to directly link their pay to performance.
 Generally, higher level executive positions have a higher level of pay that is performance-based.
-For fiscal 2019:
+For fiscal 2020:

-- 84% of the target total direct compensation for our Chairman and CEO was performance-based, and - 68% of the target total direct compensation for our other named executive officers was performancebased.
+- 84% of the target total direct compensation for our Chairman and CEO was performance-based, and - 70% of the target total direct compensation for our other named executive officers was performance-based.